paultang/centermold/source/Injection-Molding.rst

     * Mold Installation: Carefully installing the mold into the injection molding machine, ensuring all components are properly aligned.
     * Machine Calibration: Calibrating the injection molding machine settings to match the specific requirements of the mold and material.
     * Hot Runner Systems: For molds with hot runner systems, ensuring that the temperature settings are optimized for efficient material flow and minimal waste.
-    * Injection Molding Machine Range: Utilizing our extensive range of injection molding machines from 50 to 500 tons to accommodate various part sizes and complexities.

 3. Injection Molding Process Preparation